qualialabs/reval-sublime/README.md

-## Live Reloads with Meteor
+## Meteor Reval - Instant Reloading with Sublime & Meteor

 This plugin is for use in combination with [Reval](https://github.com/qualialabs/reval) to allow for instant reloads with Meteor.

 ### Meteor Setup